microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusiness.md

     - `[EmailAddress <String>]`: The email address of the person.
     - `[DisplayName <String>]`: A name for the derived entity, which interfaces with customers.
     - `[Id <String>]`: Read-only.
-    - `[Addresses <IMicrosoftGraphPhysicalAddress[]>]`: Addresses associated with the customer, including home, business and other addresses.
+    - `[Addresses <IMicrosoftGraphPhysicalAddress[]>]`: Addresses associated with the customer.
+The attribute type of physicalAddress is not supported in v1.0.
+Internally we map the addresses to the type others.
     - `[Phones <IMicrosoftGraphPhone[]>]`: Phone numbers associated with the customer, including home, business and mobile numbers.
       - `[Number <String>]`: The phone number.
       - `[Type <String>]`: phoneType